Love Your Gut, Heal Your Gut, Heal Yourself

 Restoring beneficial bacteria to reestablish a healthy balance of good bacteria is critical.
 This may be accomplished by taking a probiotic supplement that contains beneficial bacteria such as bifidobacteria and lactobacillus species.
 I recommend anywhere from 25 -100 billion units a day.
 Also, taking a prebiotic (food for the good bacteria) supplement or consuming foods high soluble fiber is important.

 Providing the nutrients necessary to help the gut repair itself is essential.
-One of my favorites supplements is L-glutamine, an amino acid that helps to rejuvenate the gut wall lining.
+My most comprehensive weapon against leaky gut is Leaky Gut Revive™ powder, which contains powerful gut-repairing ingredients l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm and marshmallow root.
+With these ingredients, Leaky Gut Revive™ nourishes and soothes your gut cells, restores your gut’s natural mucosal lining, and maximizes gut-mending fatty acid production.
+Another one of my favorite supplements is collagen which is rich in amino acids that quite literally, “seal the leaks” or perforations in your gut by repairing damaged cells and building new tissue.
 Other key nutrients include zinc, omega 3 fish oils, vitamin A, C, E as well as herbs such as slippery elm and aloe vera.

 No matter what your health issue is, the 4R program is sure to help you and your gut heal.
 I have witnessed dramatic reversal of chronic and inflammatory illnesses in a very short period of time by utilizing this simple approach.